-- 27.17 Employees should normally have a rest period of not less than 11 hours in each 24-hour period.
+- 27.17 Employees should normally have a rest period of not less than 11 hours in each 24 hour period.
 In exceptional circumstances where this is not practicable because of the contingencies of the service, daily rest may be less than 11 hours.
-In these circumstances records should be kept by the employer that will be available to locally recognised unions.
+In these circumstances records should be kept by the employer which will be available to locally recognised unions.
 Local arrangements should be agreed to ensure that a period of equivalent compensatory rest is provided.
 Any proposed regular amendment to the minimum daily rest period must be agreed with locally recognised unions.

-It is recognised that in some emergency situations compensatory rest may not always be possible. - 27.18 Where full daily rest cannot be taken because a worker is changing shifts the employer should make arrangements to allow equivalent compensatory rest.
+It is recognised that in some emergency situations compensatory rest may not - It is recognised that in some emergency situations compensatory rest may not always be possible. - 27.18 Where full daily rest cannot be taken because a worker is changing shifts the employer should make arrangements to allow equivalent compensatory rest.